-The EHF video database can be accessed via the EHF Family web portal by using the EHF guest
+The EHF video database can be accessed via the EHF Family web portal by using the EHF guest accreditation as follows:

-Username:

-EHFCAN2011

-Password

-Guest2011
+Username: EHFCAN2011 Password Guest2011

 Under EHF CAN the guest user can choose between Event management (EHF course documentation archive) and e-learning (EHF video database).
-Viewing and downloading for teaching purpose is permitted and it is also offered as a free-of-charge service for the EHF member federations.
+Viewing and downloading for teaching purpose is permitted and a free-of-charge service for the EHF member federations.